sany2k8/sany2k8/README.md

 A son, a brother, a friend.
 Here are some facts about me:

 - 🔭 I’m currently infrequently contributing on [sany2k8][profile]
-- 🌱 I’m currently learning software engineering, big data and data engineering.
+- 🌱 I’m learning software engineering, big data, and data engineering.
-- 🤔 I’m ready to help with php, python, javascript, regex, databases, API, aws, and so on.
+- 🤔 I’m ready to help with PHP, python, javascript, regex, databases, API, AWS, and so on.
-- 💬 Ask me about anything data and database related, I'll try my best to help you.
+- 💬 Ask me about anything data and database-related, and I'll try my best to help you.
-- 🥅 2023 Goals: Learn and help others on what I learned so far?
+- 🥅 2024 Goals: Learn and help others with what I have learned.
-- ⚡ Fun fact: I love to learn, code, pray, and play all types of game.
+- ⚡ Fun fact: I love to learn, code, pray, and play all types of games.

 ---